 Movement response does not resolve whether snakes were moving towards or away from the sound, which has different biological implications.
 We constructed an additional model only for snake trials with >20 cm head movement, modelling the probability that snakes moved away from the speaker.
 We constructed a binary variable, with all trials with head movement away from the speaker as successes and with all other trials treated as failures.

-Staistical analyses
+Statistical analyses

 nMDS of defensive/cautious behaviors